hosseinmoein/DataFrame/README.md

 ## <a href="https://hosseinmoein.github.io/DataFrame/docs/HTML/DataFrame.html" target="_blank"><B>DataFrame documentation with code samples</B></a>

-This is a C++ analytical library designed for data analysis similar to libraries in Python and R. For example, you would compare this to [Pandas](https://pandas.pydata.org) or [R data.frame](https://www.w3schools.com/r/r_data_frames.asp).
+DataFrame is a high-performance C++ library for in-memory data exploration, transformation, and statistical analysis — designed for data scientists, quant traders, and C++ developers who need efficient tabular data processing without Python overhead.
 The depth and breadth of functionalities offered by C++ DataFrame alone are greater than functionalities offered by packages such as Pandas, data.frame, and Polars combined.<BR>
 You can slice the data in many different ways.
 You can join, merge, group-by the data.
 You can run various statistical, summarization, financial, and ML algorithms on the data.
 You can add your custom algorithms easily.
 You can multi-column sort, custom pick and delete the data.
 And more …<BR>
 DataFrame also includes a large collection of analytical algorithms in form of visitors.
 These are from basic stats such as <I>Mean</I>, <I>STDEV</I>, <I>Moving Averages</I>, ... to more involved analysis such as <I>PCA</I>, <I>Polynomial Fit</I>, <I>FFT</I>, <I>Eigens</I> ... including a good collection of trading indicators.
 You can also easily add your own algorithms.<BR>
 DataFrame also employs extensive multithreading in almost all its API’s, for large datasets.
 That makes DataFrame especially suitable for analyzing large datasets.<BR>